 Recipe Notes

-Note 1: Blender: You'll need a good, powerful blender (think Blendtec® or Vitamix®) to break down the almonds without over-heating the machine.
+Note 1: You’ll need a good, powerful blender (think Blendtec® or Vitamix®) to break down the almonds without overheating the machine.

-Note 2: Oats: Although it would make sense that any oats would work since they’re getting blended anyways, it’s important to use old-fashioned to ensure you get the right measurement.
-Both quick and steel-cut oats are smaller, denser, and more compact so measurements would be off and the cake would end up too dry.
+Note 2: Although it would make sense that any oats would work since they’re getting blended anyway, it’s important to use old-fashioned to ensure you get the right measurement.
+Both quick and steel-cut oats are smaller, denser, and more compact, so measurements would be off and the cake would end up dry.

-Note 4: Corn starch: This is an important ingredient since we aren't using flour and need some additional support and thickness.
+Note 4: Cornstarch is an important ingredient since we aren’t using flour and need some additional support and thickness.

-Note 5: Calories: do not include the frosting, with frosting it is 221 calories per serving.
+Nutrition Note: Nutrition does not include the frosting; with frosting it is 221 calories per serving.

 Serving: 1serving | Calories: 67kcal | Carbohydrates: 16.2g | Protein: 0.8g | Sodium: 0.7mg | Fiber: 0.9g | Sugar: 10.4g